ninoc0/ninoc0/README.md

 My most recent project(October 2023-Current) is a research job under Professor Craig Cahillane, which can be found here:
 - [Research](https://github.com/ninoc0/Research)

+For more information about what I am working on, check my [gitlab](https://gitlab.com/ninoc0)!